What Are Carbs?

 The 2015–2020 Dietary Guidelines for Americans recommend that carbohydrates comprise 45 to 65 percent of our daily calorie intake.
 For reference, carbohydrates contain four calories per gram, so if you eat 1,500 calories a day, that would be about 169 to 244 grams of carbs.
 The current recommended daily allowance of carbohydrates (the minimum amount necessary to maintain your health) is 130 grams per day.

 “The average American gets something like 65 percent of their calories from carbohydrates,” says Benté.
-“Most Beachbody plans fall somewhere around 40 percent of calories from carbohydrates, but somebody that’s following a strict ‘low-carb diet’ wouldn’t consider 40 percent low carb.
+“Most Beachbody plans fall somewhere around 40 percent of calories from carbohydrates, but somebody who’s following a strict ‘low-carb diet’ wouldn’t consider 40 percent low-carb.
 There’s a lot of gray area.”

-What’s the Difference Between Simple & Complex Carbs?
+What’s the Difference Between Simple and Complex Carbs?

 Not all carbs are created equal.
 There are two basic groups, and the difference between simple and complex carbs is the structure of their molecules.

 Simple carbs are sugars in their purest form or foods that have been highly refined, says Benté.
 “They typically spike your blood sugar more quickly because they are very rapidly digested and taken up into the bloodstream,” she says.
 Examples include products made with white flour or white rice, sugary baked goods, and sugar in any form (honey, maple syrup, and coconut sugar included).

 “It’s very important that athletes have very quickly digestible sources of carbohydrates, and those are frequently highly refined carbs,” says Benté.
 This is why, she says, you see athletes downing goos and gummy bears before, during, or after races, which contain simple sugars that their muscles can store in the form of glycogen, or rapidly convert into energy, like during a race.